 How Have People Been Exposed to Asbestos?

 Asbestos was used in numerous consumer and industrial products for decades.
 It can still be found in some products today.
 People have been exposed to asbestos in many different environments, including:

-- In the military – Use of asbestos materials and asbestos-containing products was widespread throughout the military until the 1970s.
-Service members were exposed in duties that involved construction or maintenance of heavy equipment, such as power generators or ship engines.
+- In the military – The use of asbestos materials and asbestos-containing products was widespread throughout the military until the 1970s.
+Service members were exposed to duties that involved construction or maintenance of heavy equipment, such as power generators or ship engines.
 Barracks and ship interiors contained many asbestos products, exposing the occupants.
 Heavy concentrations of asbestos and asbestos-containing products were used in those applications.

 Diseases Caused by Asbestos

 - Mesothelioma – Mesothelioma is a type of cancer that occurs in the thin layer of tissue that covers your internal organs (called the mesothelium).
 Mesothelioma is categorized based on what part of the mesothelium is affected.
 Most cases of mesothelioma affect the tissue around the lungs and are classified as pleural mesothelioma.
 Mesothelioma ranks among the most aggressive and deadly forms of cancer.
 Although multiple treatments have been tried, most mesothelioma patients succumb to the disease.

 - Lung cancer – Asbestos fibers that get trapped in the lungs greatly increase the risk of developing lung cancer, particularly for persons who have smoked.
 Lung cancer is the leading cause of cancer deaths globally, particularly when cancer metastasizes, or spreads to other parts of the body.
 Whereas mesothelioma is a cancer of the covering over the lung, lung cancers are found inside the tissue of the lung itself.
 Treatments focus on reducing symptoms and increasing the longevity of life.